StorageB/night-light-scheduler/README.md

 ## Configuration

-1. Turn on Night Light in the GNOME Settings.
+1. Turn on Night Light in GNOME Settings.
 2. Select "Manual Schedule", and set Night Light to be always active (midnight to midnight).
 3. Configure your custom schedule through the extension preferences.